ICRA-2020/traj_gen_vis/README.md

 In the informed mode, The trajectory of target is to be prebuilt or loaded by users through gui.
 Target trajectory is built on waypoints(knots) from a constrained Quadratic programming ([see *traj_gen* for demo](https://github.com/icsl-Jeon/traj_gen)).
 First, just try out the exsiting waypoints for target trajectory (use data/map3/path3.txt to load in gui).
-Users can get the total chasing trajectory recieving the entire target trajectory by clicking *one-shot*, or simulate the algorithm in receding horizon manner in either with gazebo or without gazebo.
-Tutorials on this are ready soon.
+Users can get the total chasing trajectory recieving the entire target trajectory by clicking *one-shot*, or simulate the algorithm in receding horizon manner in either with gazebo or without gazebo. ***Tutorials on this are ready soon in youtube***.

 ### Prediction mode *(pred_mode)*
 <p align = "center">
 <img src= "https://github.com/icsl-Jeon/traj_gen_vis/blob/master/img/pred_overview.gif" width="1024">
 </p>

+In prediction mode, we use [*chomp_predict*](https://github.com/icsl-Jeon/traj_gen) to properlly forecast the future movement of target considering obstacles.
+To run *auto chaser* in this mode, the users should provide the bag file which publishes `/target_pose` as observation to be fed into the chaser for the prediction.

 ### Launch summary*